KrakeIO/the_analyst/README.md

+# The analyst
-# A simple web service that takes in a bunch of parameters and determines the probability that a large dip will recover
+A simple web service that takes in a bunch of parameters and determines the probability that a large dip will recover

 ## Running Jupyter NoteBook
   ```